karkman/Physalia_EnvMetagenomics_2023/exercises.md

 ### QC of the trimmed data

 Now the data has been trimmed, it would be a good idea to run `FastQC` and `MultiQC` again.
-Modify the commands used for the raw data to match the trimmed data and run them.
+Modify the [commands used for the raw data](#qc-of-the-raw-data) to match the trimmed data and run the two QC softwares.

 While you wait, take a look at the `Cutadapt` logs.
 When `Cutadapt` runs, it prints lots of interesting information to the screen, which we lose once we logout of the remote machine.